WentseChen/Verlog_blogpost/index.md

 We will explain the design choice and introduce the implementation details of the proposed framework in the following sections:

-### Model
+### Model & Prompt

 * **Instruct Model:**
-    For simplicity, we start with the Instruct model, **Qwen-2.5-3B-Instruct**.
+    For simplicity, we start with the Instruct model, **Qwen-2.5-3B/7B-Instruct**.
 We chose this over the base model because it allows us to leverage [BALROG](https://github.com/balrog-ai/BALROG) for debugging and to use the benchmark's prompts with minimal modifications.

 * **Memory Mechanism:**
     Rather than placing the entire trajectory into the context window, we include only the latest $$n+1$$ turns.
 Each turn, i.e., data = $$(\text{history}_t, s_t, \text{think}_t, a_t)$$ , with $$\text{history}_t = \{s_{t-n}, \text{think}_{t-n}, a_{t-n}, ..., s_{t-1}, \text{think}_{t-1}, a_{t-1}\}$$, is treated as an individual training data point.
 As a result, each training batch consists of `batch_size` individual turns, not `batch_size` full trajectories.
 We detail our memory design choices below: